In chief

 Bearer: Lindsay of the Byres, lineage.

-Variant of the imaginary coat of arms of Logic with: a semicircular (round) base; its field and fess enameled with plain Or and Argent; the 4 pieces and the figure illuminated in Azure, Gules, and Vert and outlined in Sable; and the whole with a raised-stroke effect.
+Variant of the imaginary coat of arms of Logic symbolized by the Modus with: the semicircular (round) base shape; the field and the pale enameled with plain Or and Argent; the hurts and the potent in Azure, Gules, and Vert, outlined in Sable and illuminated; and the whole with a marbled finish.

-Blazon keywords: Without divisions, Fess, Or, Ermine, Azure, Vert, Gules, Hurt, torteau, pellet, pomme and golpe, Potent, Fesswise, In chief, In base and Between.
+Blazon keywords: Without divisions, Fess, Or, Ermine, Azure, Vert, Gules, Hurt, torteau, pellet, pomme and golpe, Potent, Fesswise, In chief, In base, Between and Motto (identification).

 Style keywords: Illuminated, Outlined in sable and Freehand.